-CTA Planning Document Change Descriptions FULL UPDATE Required document update AMENDMENT Addition or deletion of a project Major changes scope Change in system service standard measure or threshold Financial changes in a project's programmed amount of federal funds greater than 20% of the original cost MODIFICATION Correcting obvious minor data entry errors Splitting or combining projects without modifying the original project design, concept and scope or creating project segmentation Changing or clarifying elements of a project description.
-This change would not alter the original project design, concept and scope.
+CTA Planning Document Change Descriptions FULL UPDATE Required document update AMENDMENT Addition or deletion of a project Major changes scope Change in system service standard measure or threshold Financial changes in a project's programmed amount of federal funds greater than 20% of the original cost MODIFICATION Correcting obvious minor data entry errors Splitting or combining projects without modifying the original project design, concept and scope or creating project segmentation Changing or clarifying elements of a project design, concept and scope.
 It also must be consistent with the approved environmental document.
-Moving a project from one federal funding category to another federal funding category Moving a project from federal funding to state funding Shifting the schedule of a project or phase within the years covered by the TIP Updating project cost estimates (within the original project scope and intent) not to exceed greater than 20% of the original cost estimate Moving any identified project phase programmed for previous year into a new TIP (rollover provision) Adding an additional agency to a group Adding projects with grouped projects within the TIP, provided fiscal constrain is maintained Removing a project reported as obligated or completed Re-demonstration of fiscal constrain is not required
+Moving a project from one federal funding category to another federal funding category Moving a project from federal funding to state funding Shifting the schedule of a project or phase within the years covered by the TIP Updating project cost estimates (within the original project scope and intent) not to exceed greater than 20% of the original cost estimate Moving an additional agency to a group Adding an additional agency to a group Adding projects with grouped projects within the TIP, provided fiscal constrain is maintained Removing a project reported as obligated or completed Re-demonstration of fiscal constrain is not required

 Planning Documents Public Review

-FULL UPDATE • CTA Board of Commissioners approval 30-day public comment period Public meeting as needed Public comment report
+FULL UPDATE • CTA Board of Commissioners approval

+• 30-day public comment period

+• Public meeting as needed

+• Public comment report

 AMENDMENTS • 10-day public comment period

 MODIFICATIONS • None